Geographic Health Survey App¶

 The EpiSample application (and all other Data Management Applications provided in these docs) come with a full copy of the Application Designer they were developed in.

-After you have have downloaded the application, you can set it up according to the Application Designer setup instructions.
+After you have downloaded the application, you can set it up according to the Application Designer setup instructions.
 Similarly, you can push the application to your device using the Pushing and Pulling Files instructions.